Are any graduate assistantships or stipends available for the campus program?

-Which distance courses will be offered in the upcoming term and in the next two years?
+Which online courses will be offered in the upcoming term and in the next two years?

 We post classes here.
 We expect to know which courses will be offered for upcoming terms by mid-April for a fall term and mid-October for a spring term.
-The program provides enough distance course options to satisfy the degree requirements, however, d-MEMP students have fewer elective choices than on-campus students, as a limited selection of courses will be available remotely.
+The program provides enough online course options to satisfy degree requirements.
+However, Duke MEM Online students have fewer elective choices than campus students, as a limited selection of courses is available online.